ChrisChinchilla/Chip-Shop/_cards/Osborne_Executive.md

 originalprice: $2500
 ---

-When working with clients, the portable Osborne Executive is useful for presentations and projects as it can provide on-the-spot answers to numerical questions.
+When working with clients, the portable Executive can provide on-the-spot answers to numerical questions.